 Similar to Da Vinci, even the best of us are poor judges of our own performance, which is why management and leadership need to be intentional about providing employee feedback and developing programs that allow their teams to do the same.
 Imagine if the king had given Da Vinci praise for his many accomplishments.
 Would he have been more encouraged?
 How else would the world have been impacted?

-Courtney Bigony is Director of People Science at 15Five, a complete performance management solution that delivers a full suite of integrated tools – including continuous employee feedback, Objectives (OKRs), pulse surveys, peer recognition, and one-on-one meeting agendas.
-Courtney is also founder of The Deep Feedback Movement, where she provides actionable insights for People Teams based on the latest social science research.
+Courtney Bigony is Director of People Science at 15Five, continuous performance management software that includes weekly check-ins, objectives (OKR) tracking, peer recognition, 1-on-1s, and reviews.
+She is also the founder of The Deep Feedback Movement, where she provides actionable insights for People Teams based on the latest social science research, and a Fellow at the Center for Evidence Based Management.

 When was the last time you appreciated an employee?
 When Emily says “Great job Phil!” to her direct report, that might make his day...Read More